 - To clear the SRS light, fix the problems found in step 5.
 Then select Clear Codes.

 These steps will help you diagnose and reset Volvo SRS airbag service urgent message.
-Airbag light can be reset if there are no current issues with the SRS system.
+The airbag light can be reset if there are no current issues with the SRS system.
 For example, the light was triggered because you disconnected an airbag wire, replaced the radio, or had a dead battery.
 Such fault codes are in STORED status and can be cleared.

 If there is an airbag problem that is PRESENT, you can't reset it.
 Even if you try the SRS airbag, an urgent warning will come back immediately after restarting the car.